Submit data feeds via Scheduled Fetches

 Eligible file locations

-Google Merchant Center will support automatic scheduled uploads using the http, https, ftp or sftp protocols.
+Google Merchant Center will support scheduled fetch uploads using the http, https, ftp or sftp protocols.

 - If you’re submitting via the ftp, http or https protocols, please be aware that username and password are optional fields and should be left empty if no username or password is required.